5. Fledex: Weather example

 In the last project we created a clock.
 We could make a call to get the current time in every redraw loop.
 This approach is not possible for data that we are fetching from an external source.
 In this example we will create a weather display.
 We will get the information from an API.

-If we would take the same approach as in the clock example, we would make an API call every 500ms which probably will result in us getting blocked.
-It is completely unnecessary to make that many call, since the wheather is not changing that frequently.
+If we took the same approach as in the clock example, we would make an API call every 500ms which probably would result in us getting blocked.
+It is completely unnecessary to make that many call; the wheather doesn’t change that frequently.

-What we will do is to check every 15 min what the latest weather news is.
+What we will do is to check every 15 min what the latest weather status is.

 There are plenty of Weather APIs on the internet, but most of them require to register which is not ideal for a public example.
 Therefore I decided to use Open-Meteo which provides all we need.

 We need to decide for which location we want to get the weather.
-We use the coordinate for Budapest (47.4729344
+Since I’m living in Budapest I use it’s coordinates (lat: 47.4729344

 {